Basile-Terv/Bayesian_model_comparison/README.md

 You can reproduce the GP experiments by running the Jupyter notebooks in `./GP_experiments/`.

 ## CIFAR-10 and CIFAR-100
-Careful: for code simplicity, we have hardcoded our data path at the beginning of all the scripts as ''data_directory = "/Data/basile-terver/__data__"'' but one should adapt this path to store heavy dataset files in a relevant location.
+Careful: for code simplicity, we have hardcoded our data path at the beginning of all the scripts as data_directory = `"/Data/basile-terver/__data__"` but one should adapt this path to store heavy dataset files in a relevant location.

 To train ResNet and CNN models and compute their Laplace marginal likelihood for CIFAR-10 and CIFAR-100 as in section 6 of the paper, navigate to `./Laplace_experiments/cifar` and run the following:
 ```bash